tablexi/flow_machine/README.md

 Declared in the `WorkflowState` class.

+* `on_exit` Called after the object has transitioned out of the state.
-* `on_enter` Called after the object has transitioned into the state
+* `on_enter` Called after the object has transitioned into the state.
+Triggered after the previous state's `on_exit`.

 The following are available when `Workflow#save` is used (`workflow.save` or `workflow.transition!`) *Not called if you call `save` directly on the decorated model*.